laurence-myers/tcat/README.md

 - Automatically allow built-in AngularJS filters, like `date`.
 - It would be nice to somehow detect issues caused by prototype inheritence. e.g. Scope A has property "myText", the the template has an "ng-if" which creates Scope B, and there's a form input with "ng-model" bound to "myText".
 In this scenario, the input would read the value of "myText" from Scope A, but would write the value back to Scope B.
+- Add a tool to generate the directive data JSON from (augmented) AngularJS directive config objects.